shekspir55/rbn/content/posts/is-ai-programmers-enemy-now.md

 ## Recessions happen from time to time then everything recovers.

-How I see AI in a new market is quite simple: AI will help to have smaller teams so people can ship to the market faster with fewer resources.
+How I see AI in a new market is quite simple: AI will help to have smaller teams.
+People will be able to ship to the market faster with fewer resources.

 ## But what I think we don't often talk about is no-code applications.

 Nocode is awesome.
 It allows people without technical backgrounds to create sites, automation, platforms and monetize them.

-# No code is what programmers should fear :D
+# No code is what programmers should be afraid of :D